-Yet I know the truth– that there is no amount of brokenness that He can’t fix.
+Yet, I know the truth– that there is no amount of brokenness that He cannot fix.
 God is always willing to make things new if I simply ask.
-I am reminded of his gift of grace again, through a tiny piece of red glass.
+I am reminded of his gift of grace again through these tangled strands of lights.

 It’s when I am broken that He shines bright in me.